Frequently Asked Questions

 Your order can be cancelled, provided that it hasn't gone to the logistics company for delivery.
 Otherwise, delivery charges will be applied.

 Ace Battery and Tyres are responsible for all the products it sells, be it tyres or batteries.
+All Batteries on the discounted offer requires you to trade in your old battery.
 The manufacturers approximately give about 1 year warranty on possible manufacturing defects (from date of installation) of each and every product (Battery 1-year, Tyres: up to 5 years).
-However, the guaranty and warranty do not extend in the following conditions: These are some general exclusion on warranty:
+However, the guarantee and warranty do not extend in the following conditions: These are some general exclusion on warranty:

 - Tyres get damaged by road hazards, fire, accidents, corrosion, or natural disasters.